bootdotdev/blog/content/devops/backend-devops-roles-merging.md

 ## So what should I do as an ops engineer?

-In the [2022 stack overflow survey](https://survey.stackoverflow.co/2022/#developer-profile-developer-roles), only 10% of respondents claim to have devops responsibilities, down from 12% in 2020.
+In the [2022 stack overflow survey](https://survey.stackoverflow.co/2022/#developer-profile-developer-roles), only 10% of respondents claim to have DevOps responsibilities, down from 12% in 2020.
 The most interesting thing is that in the summary of the section, the survey creators say:

 > Developers are wearing multiple hats.
 The majority of respondents said they considered themselves to be more than one type of developer - with DBAs, SREs, and Security professionals reporting the most variety.
 On average each of these roles reported being seven other developer types.